 The expectation is that children will complete their home learning and teachers will keep a record.
-Should children not return their home learning, they will complete it in sanction on a Monday.
-Should children not return their Learning Log three times within a half term, a letter will be sent home to parents.
+Should children not return their home learning three times within a half term, a letter will be sent home to parents or carers.

-Exclusions/ Role Of Governors.
+Exclusions and Role Of Governors.